 Stretch Your Dollar Further with Yummy Leftovers

-This rich and fragrant Pumpkin Chili cooks in your crockpot and can feed a small army.
+This rich and fragrant Pumpkin Chili cooks in your crockpot, or you may prefer to use an air fryer, and can feed a small army.
 It freezes beautifully, so you can freeze individual servings or one large container for those nights when you need an extra fast meal.
-If you have fussier eaters who don't like seeing the same meal on the menu two nights in a row, well tough luck.
-Just kidding. :D
+If you have fussier eaters who don’t like seeing the same meal on the menu two nights in a row, well tough luck.
+Just kidding. 😀

 There are so many different meals you can make with your leftover chili.
 I topped a big baked potato with a hearty helping of chili and also made chili french fries.
 You can make chili hotdogs or burgers or even top macaroni and cheese with some chili too.